luminis-ams/blog-doc2vec/README.md

 Remember, before you run it, to set `PERCENTAGE_DOCS` to a lower value, e.g., something like 5 percent, just to check if it all works before you train a network on the whole Reuters training data set (which may take a while).

+Finally, the repository contains a file `environment.yml`, which contains the versions of the python packages in the `conda` environment I used to spin up Jupyter Notebook.
+It contains some other stuff you won't need, but I include it for reference.
+For the packages you do need, you can take a look at the versions I used if you don't get it to work otherwise.